f820602h/vue-stage-play/doc/use-stage-play.md

 <div class="tip custom-block" style="padding-top: 8px">

-The acts and scenes belonging to `<StagePlayScene>` that have not undergone initial mounting will remain undisclosed.
+The acts and scenes of StagePlayScene that have not been mounted or set to skip will not be included.

 </div>